jusrusswebb/cse15l-lab-reports/labReport3.md

     berlitz2/Berlin-History.txt:With the Soviet army already in place, American troops entered Berlin in 1945 on their national Independence Day, 4 July, followed by the British and French contingents.
 Four-power control of Berlin was agreed at Potsdam by Winston Churchill (replaced in mid-conference by Clement Attlee, his successor as Prime Minister), Harry Truman, and Joseph Stalin.
 The Soviet eastern sector covered just under half the city’s area. berlitz2/Bahamas-WhereToGo.txt:The oldest wooden house on the island — it was built by shipwrights around 1790 of American soft cedar — it has been restored and is now a museum that offers a delightful view of life in well-to-do Nassau in the 18th century.
 Once a private home visited by the likes of the Duke of Windsor and Winston Churchill, Graycliff Mansion on West Hill Street is now a fine hotel with a well regarded menu and wine list.

+The command above searches through the berlitz2 subdirectory for any file that mentions the specified string.
+This could be helpful if you wanted to search broadly for files that mention Winston Churchill.